 This font is web friendly and replaces Benton Sans in your web/digital environment.
 Libre Franklin can be downloaded for free via Google Fonts.

-Licensing restrictions prevent us from distributing the GT Sectra and Benton Sans typefaces for free.
-However, University Marketing and Creative Services has purchased a number of licenses in limited weights for use by UT faculty and staff.
+University Marketing and Creative Services has purchased a number of licenses for Benton Sans and GT Sectra for use by UT faculty and staff.
 Student employees who need access to these fonts, please have your UT faculty/staff supervisor make your font request.
-Request licenses for BentonSans and GT Sectra.
+Request licenses for BentonSans or GT Sectra.

 - Use different typefaces together to create emphasis and a visual hierarchy that assists the reader with navigating your text.